emmanouilidisk/Itemrank-Algorithm/README.md

 To get started make sure you have installed all the prerequisites in your computer.

 ### Prerequisites
-To compile this implementation of Itemrank you will need the libraries included in this [libraries' folder](https://github.com/emmanouilidisk/HLS_Project/tree/main/libraries) and a C++ compiler.
+To compile this implementation of Itemrank you will need the libraries included in the [libraries' folder](https://github.com/emmanouilidisk/HLS_Project/tree/main/libraries) and a C++ compiler.

 <!-- CONTRIBUTING -->